Anup2907/Employees-salary-prediction/README.md

   9. Salary --> Salary in thousands (which is the target feature)

  Identifying the numerical and categorical columns:

   ![cat_nums](https://user-images.githubusercontent.com/56169217/74597275-05860200-5022-11ea-8acf-3cf206880177.PNG)

+ Identifying the missing values:

   ![salary_info](https://user-images.githubusercontent.com/56169217/74596533-4415bf80-5016-11ea-89ca-ae7f8db72f25.PNG)

  From the above screenshot, it is clear that there is no missing data in the dataframe but I could see the salary contain 0s in the       distribution from below snapshot which needs to be removed as employees donot work without salaries.
 But before removing the 0           salaries, let's look at potential outliers of lower band and upper band

   ![potential outliers](https://user-images.githubusercontent.com/56169217/75195088-e886b880-571e-11ea-8b98-83866d53c870.PNG)